ask0ldd/P6-Redesign/README.md

 Redesign of an OC Project.
 Used Vite instead of CRA.
-Added some functionalities : Filtering, Persistent Likes, ... + Unit tested the whole project via Vitest.
+Added some functionalities : Filtering, Persistent Likes, ... + Unit tested the whole front with Vitest.

 Running : https://ask0ldd.github.io/P6-Redesign/